MicrosoftDocs/entra-docs/docs/includes/entra-cloud-provisioning-sso.md

 ### Step 3: Get the list of Active Directory forests on which Seamless SSO has been enabled

 1. Run PowerShell as an administrator.
 In PowerShell, call `New-AzureADSSOAuthenticationContext`.
-When prompted, enter your tenant's global administrator credentials.
+When prompted, enter the credentials of a [Hybrid Identity Administrator](/entra/identity/role-based-access-control/permissions-reference#hybrid-identity-administrator).
 2. Call `Get-AzureADSSOStatus`.
 This command provides you with the list of Active Directory forests (look at the "Domains" list) on which this feature has been enabled.

 ### Step 4: Enable Seamless SSO for each Active Directory forest